 Before a new work routine on GMM/GMO work is implemented, a risk assessment must be produced and documented.
 Research group leaders are responsible for keeping written work protocols.
 Protocols are produced to ensure that lab work is done without risk for health and safety, and without damaging the environment.
 Each user is responsible for adhering to the protocols.

 Waste management

-1. Waste related to genetically modified microorganisms (GMM)
+1) Waste related to genetically modified microorganisms (GMM)

 In most cases, waste is autoclaved before discarding.
-Any dry, infected waste may be placed directly in yellow special waste containers (see section 4 -hazardous waste).
-Liquid waste containing GMMs must always be autoclaved, and then discarded as regular liquid waste.
+Any dry, infected waste may be placed directly in yellow special waste containers (problematic waste) (see section 4 -hazardous waste).